 We tried using a bunch of different carts meant for the kitchen or a utility room and just weren't happy with the result.
 They weren't the right size, had limited ability for DIY customizations, and were a giant hassle to assemble.

 Here is the result of nine months of experimentation that produced several prototypes.
 As we used them in our print farm, it became apparent that no single design was going to satisfy everyone.
-Instead, its a framework for you configure as needed using either the models we provide or from one of the thousands of 20x20 compatible designs on Thingiverse.
+Instead, it's a framework for you to configure as needed using either the models we provide or from one of the thousands of 20x20 compatible designs on Thingiverse.

 Note that putting a 3D printer on a cart is intended for schools, libraries, and labs where space-saving and portability are priorities.
-The downside to a cart is that its not as stable as sitting the printer on a heavy table.
-Once you lock the wheels the cart is stable for most prints but can wobble a bit if you're printing a part with a lot of rapid back and forth hot end motion.
+The downside to a cart is that it's not as stable as sitting the printer on a heavy table.
+Once you lock the wheels the cart is stable for most prints but can wobble a bit if you're printing a part with a lot of rapid back and forth motion.

 The picture shows a spool holder.
 While it comes with one, you can print as many as you need and attach them anywhere.
 We also provide a tool holder, a power supply holder, a glue stick holder, and an attachment for the Prusa MMU2S filament organizer.
 The top has a cable grommet so you can hide cables.